 Under his direction Napoleon turned his reforms to other areas of the country, including its economy, legal system and education, and even the Church, as he reinstated Roman Catholicism as the state religion.
 He also instituted the Napoleonic Code, which forbade privileges based on birth, allowed freedom of religion and stated that government jobs must be given to the most qualified.
 Internationally, he negotiated a European peace.

 Napoleon's reforms proved popular.
-In 1802 he was elected consul for life, and two years later he was elected emperor of France.
+In 1802 he was elected consul for life, and two years later he was proclaimed emperor of France.

 Napoleon's negotiated peace with Europe lasted just three years.
-In 1803 Britain again returned to war with France, followed by Russia and Austria.
+In 1803 France again returned to war with Britain, and then with Russia and Austria.
 The British registered an important naval victory against Napoleon in 1805 at Trafalgar, which led Napoleon to scrap his plans to invade England.
 Instead he set his sights on Austria and Russia, and beat back both militaries in Austerlitz.

 Other victories soon followed, allowing Napoleon to greatly expand the French empire, paving the way for loyalists to his government to be installed in Holland, Italy, Naples, Sweden, Spain and Westphalia.

 Changes were also afoot in Napoleon's personal life.
 In 1810 he arranged for the annulment of his marriage to Joséphine, who was unable to give him a son, so that he could marry Marie-Louise, the 18-year-old daughter of the emperor of Austria.
 The couple had a son, Napoleon II (a.k.a. the King of Rome) on March 20, 1811.